 eHarmony joined the dating scene in 2000 when Dr. Neil Clark Warren a clinical psychologist with a master's degree in Divinity, decided there was a better way to find love.
 Instead of just relying on luck, Dr. Warren found that if people were to find true, compatible partners, he would need to find what makes a long-term, fulfilling relationship successful.

 Unlike other online dating sites and apps, eHarmony's matchmaking services uses a scientific matching algorithm that work with 29 Dimensions of Compatibility.
 When creating an eHarmony profile, users complete an intensive relationship questionnaire for compatibility matching with other members.
 Users are then given different membership options. eHarmony members can also receive expert advice on dating on and offline for free.

-Read our eHarmony reviews (below) to see what other online daters are saying about this company.
+Read our eHarmony reviews (below) to see what other online daters are saying about this dating site.